IBM/rpg-genai-data/docs/pages/task/explain_module.md

 The explanation of global definitions can be found [here](/pages/task/explain_global_definitions.md).

 5. #### Procedures
-List of the all procedures defined in the module, including their names brief description of its functionality.
+List of the all procedures defined in the module, including their names and a brief description of their functionality.

 ## sum_output